Jako/LogRequest/README.md

 # LogRequest

-LogRequest is an extra for MODX to log request parameter values and display them in Dashboard Widgets.
+LogRequest is an extra for MODX to log request parameter values and display them in dashboard widgets.
+It could be used i.e. to display the searched strings of a SimpleSearch form in the dashboard.

 ## Installation